vosjo/speedyfit/docs/userguide/photometry_catalogs.rst

 WISE (IR)
 ^^^^^^^^^

 The Wide-field Infrared Survey Explorer: http://wise.ssl.berkeley.edu/.
+This is the ALLWISE version of the WISE catalog.
+It is a combination of the data from the original WISE mission, extended by the NEOWISE mission which continued observing in band W1 and W2 after W3 and W4 ran out of coolant.
 Included photometric bands are:

 - WISE.W1
 - WISE.W2